What is the vaginal ring?

 What are the downsides?

 - The vaginal ring does not provide protection from sexually transmitted infections (STI).
-Male condoms or female condoms can be used to prevent STI.
+External condoms or internal condoms can be used to prevent STI.

 - You need to remember to refill your prescription regularly.